hammadmobin/W1-Encode-Bootcamp-Project/README.md

 # Scripts

 ## Deploy
-First, we deployed the smart contract as a ballot to interact with it and assign chairperson.
+First, we deployed the smart contract as a ballot to interact with it and assign the chairperson.

 ![Deployed](img/Deployed.png)